michelou/dotty-examples/CDS.md

 > **:mag_right:** Internally the **`compile`** subcommand generates a Java archive and a Java shared archive as a last step of the compilation phase.

-Similarly to the previous section we execute the following command; option **`--verbose`** prints out the progress messages:
+Similarly to the previous section we execute the following command; option **`-verbose`** prints out the progress messages:

 <pre style="font-size:80%;">
 &gt; build clean compile